"Railroad Train to Heaven", Part One

 I have my own room, a very small room, in the attic.

 I read, walk around, try to stay sane.

 I go to mass every morning without fail, and I think that helps.
 (Or so I pray.
 I pray that the daily mass helps.
 I pray that my prayers help.)

 Occasionally I stop in a bar and nurse a beer.
 I look at baseball games on the television.

 Sometimes I get into conversations with people.
-Americans seem to be a friendly sort by and large.
-People like to talk.
-With little or no prodding they will and do tell you everything about themselves.
+My fellow Americans seem to be a friendly sort by and large.
+People like to talk, and with little or no prodding they will and do tell you everything about themselves.

 I listen, or sort of listen, I like to think I have always been very much a nice guy, but I do not reciprocate their autobiographical effusiveness.